 If an overclocked device fails to perform adequately or completely, it may be due to the additional heat load it creates or the inability of the power delivery components to deliver adequate power to support the increased demand.
-However, I will request you to check about the graphics card in details so that you can learn more about the components and know the technical issues that may arise in future.
+However, I will request you to check the graphics card in detail so that you can learn more about the components and know the technical issues that may arise in the future.

 Overclocking is relatively safe, but only if you know how to do it properly.
-There are many device warranties that state overclocking voids any warranty, however there are increasing numbers of manufacturers that will allow overclocking if performed carefully.
+There are many device warranties that state overclocking voids any warranty, however, there are increasing numbers of manufacturers that will allow overclocking if performed carefully.

 Purpose of Overclocking

-Increasing operating speed of a component is the purpose of overclocking.
+Increasing the operating speed of a component is the purpose of overclocking.
 Normally, on modern systems, the goal is to increase the performance of a major chip or subsystem, such as the main processor or graphics controller, but other components, such as system memory or system buses.